 2. The PCF makes the policy decision that triggers the change of access and mobility control policy.

 3a.
-The PCF notifies the SMF of the updated policies via Npcf_AMPolicyControl_UpdateNotify service operation.
+The PCF notifies the AMF of the updated policies via Npcf_AMPolicyControl_UpdateNotify service operation.

 3b.
 The PCF provides the updated policy via Npcf_AMPolicyControl_Get Response operation..